Discuss Franz Kafka's

 Here are some questions Unferth will invite you to ponder while reading Metamorphosis and Two Other Stories:

-- What do you think Kafka is telling us about human freedom and our personal situation?
-Are we all living in penal colonies of our own making—or are or are the penal colonies the societies in which we are thrown and forced to negotiate?
+What do you think Kafka is telling us about human freedom and our personal situation?
+Are we all living in penal colonies of our own making—or are the penal colonies the societies in which we are thrown and forced to negotiate?

 Tour the classics with a companion and read deeper.